top of page

 Snowfall Amounts:

+As of 7pm moderate snow has overspread much of the state with 1-2" being reported, the main roads are mostly just wet or slushly however, that will change after 8pm as heavier snow movies in.
 The forecast for much of the state is 12-24" of wind blown heavy snow with lesser amounts in the northwest corner.
-The greatest threat for the highest numbers appears to be near the shoreline.
+The greatest threat for the highest numbers appears to be near the shoreline and eastern CT.
 These large, dynamic systems that are rapidly deepening often produce very intense snowfall bands that could produce amounts up to 24 inches and possibly even more.
 It is impossible to pin down where these bands will set up before hand but if your area ends up falling under them expect the worst conditions.
 Because of this, snowfall totals will vary widely across the state, with areas that miss the intense banding seeing 8-12", while areas that experience the intense snow bands will see 18-24" or more, however most towns should see between 12-18" away from the NW corner.

 Blizzard Conditions Likely: